Institute Mission Statement

 “I view our program as a valuable addition to our main campus in Ohio.
 Our relationship will be collaborative in nature and will entail significant exchange of expertise which will undoubtedly lead to the global growth of the enterprise.
 The experience and current support of the Cleveland Clinic Ohio as well as Cleveland Clinic Florida will provide us with the necessary elements to grow and succeed in Abu Dhabi.
 I look forward to working with Dr. John Fung, chair of DDI in Ohio and Dr. Steven Wexner, chair of DDI in Florida as we move ahead.
 This is a great opportunity for us to take the Cleveland Clinic founders’ vision to a global level.
 It is an exciting time for us as an organization.”

-What is your vision for Digestive Disease Institute in Abu Dhabi?
+What is your vision for Digestive Disease and Surgery Institute in Abu Dhabi?

 “Our short-term mission is to establish the necessary infrastructure to support an exceptional group of recruited physicians to have the best possible practices who in turn will provide the best possible care for patients.
 I would like to see CCAD become one of the best places to practice medicine and one of the best places to receive care in the world.
 The five-year vision is to become the region’s leading multidisciplinary gastrointestinal institute and offer a comprehensive approach to the treatment of patients with digestive tract conditions.”